keitaroyam/yamtbx/doc/kamo-en.md

 BLEND or CC-based clustering is available.
 See the original document and paper for BLEND.

 When `clustering=cc`, CC-based clustering is invoked.
 Relevant options are `cc_clustering.b_scale=` (if scale data by Wilson-B before CC calculation) and `cc_clustering.use_normalized=` (if normalized structure factor is used).
 Use `cc_clustering.d_min=` to limit the resolution.
-Currently we are using hclust() function in R and only datasets which have common reflections with all others can be used.
+Currently only datasets which have common reflections with all others can be used.
 Probably not useful for low-symmetry crystals.

 #### Bad frame detection